 Use this category to post new feature requests for iNaturalist, and to vote for existing feature requests.

 To make a feature request, start a new topic with the request as the topic’s title.
 Please take a minute to search for existing requests before creating a new one.
 In order to eliminate duplicate requests and to not let in requests for features that have already been turned down in the past, new topics must be approved by a moderator or iNat staff member before they are made public.
+It may take 1-3 business days to get a response to your request.

 Only one feature request is allowed per topic.